 “Demand for wills surges following Covid-19 reality check”

-We at ORJ Solicitors are actively monitoring and reacting to the on-going COVID-19 (Coronavirus) situation and are following all guidance and advice issued by the UK Government, NHS, Public Health England and The Law Society.
+We at ORJ Law are actively monitoring and reacting to the on-going COVID-19 (Coronavirus) situation and are following all guidance and advice issued by the UK Government, NHS, Public Health England and The Law Society.

 In these difficult times, the key to taking control is planning ahead, so you can rest easy knowing your assets and loved ones are secure.
-Here at ORJ Solicitors, we can effectively help you write your Will protecting your assets.
+Here at ORJ, we can effectively help you write your Will protecting your assets.
 We can also help you to put in place Lasting Powers of Attorney to allow nominated family members to make certain decisions or take certain actions on your behalf should you not be able to do so yourself.